Icingworld/WebServer/ReadMe.md

 cd webbench && make
 ```

-you will get an excutable file `webbench`.
+You will get an excutable file `webbench`.
 Then run it with some params.
 More information can be found in [webbench/README.md](webbench/README.md).
 Here is an example, which means it simulates 200 clients using HTTP/1.1 to request the url in 30 seconds.

 ```bash
 ./webbench -c 200 -t 30 -2 http://127.0.0.1:your_port/